weiliangc3/newsapi-test/README.md

 - Bootstrapped ✅
 - See the latest news ❌
-- Ability to filter by keywords (see everything endpoint api) ❌
+- Ability to filter by keywords (see everything endpoint api) ✅
 - If the user clicks on a news item it will navigate to a page displaying the full news article selected. ❌
-- Has tests (Interaction/e2e?) ❌
+- Has tests (Interaction/e2e?) ✅

 ## Notes

 I took some time bootstrapping this because I need to do this at some point for myself anyway.
 My other project doesn't use next, nor jest - so I'm going to fork this repo for myself to use as a springboard.
 (See [here](https://github.com/weiliangc3/nextjs-typescript-tooled)).

+## Regarding tests

+It takes too long to make production tier tests for all components for an exercise like this.
+For demonstration, I've added basic tests demonstrating routing and just sanity checks for pages at `__test__/pages`, a test for the api at `__test__/api`, and tests for a component under `components/atoms/Counter`.
+Tooling for cypress e2e testing may want to live in another repo, since the dependent api (in this case, newsapi) may want to trigger the cypress tests as well.

+## Regarding styling

+For demonstration I put time into the card and its parent component.
+The rest of the pages are very basic.